Clergy & Staff

 A graduate of Ohio Wesleyan University, Rabbi Prosnit holds M.A. degrees from New York University (Education) and Hebrew Union College-Jewish Institute of Religion (Hebrew Literature), where he serves on the Board of Governors.
 He was ordained from HUC-JIR in New York in 1981 and received an honorary Doctorate of Divinity in 2006.
 He serves on HUC–JIR’s Presidents Council and chairs the Rabbinic Alumni Association.

-Among numerous community activities, Rabbi Prosnit has been a board member and chair of Bridgeport Prospers, a Collective Impact Leadership Team organized by the United Way; Connecticut Against Gun Violence; and Operation Hope, a homeless shelter and social service agency in Fairfield.
+Rabbi Prosnit has been a board member and chair of Bridgeport Prospers, a Collective Impact Leadership Team organized by the United Way; Connecticut Against Gun Violence; and Operation Hope, a homeless shelter and social service agency in Fairfield.

 Rabbi Prosnit lives in Fairfield with his wife, Wendy Bloch.
 They have three sons, three daughters-in-law and 8 grandchildren.